ElnurBDa/MikroTik-Router-Interface/readme.md

 # Description
 This codes aim to work with MikroTik RouterOS.

-And anyone who desired to work via more user-friencdly interface now may use this project.
+And anyone who desired to work via more user-friencdly interface now may use this application.

-MikroTik-RouterOS-7.3.1.ova - user kernel version other 64x
+MikroTik-RouterOS-7.3.1.ova - use kernel version other 64x

 winbox64.exe - https://mikrotik.com/download